nithiyashree-p/Hack-N-Code/README.md

 Step 2: Import the SQL file present in climatechange folder to phpMyAdmin.

-Step 3: Get the link using ngrok port forwarding
+Step 3: Get the link using ngrok port forwarding.

-Step 4: Replace the link inside the config java file
+Step 4: Replace the link inside the config java file.

-Step 5: Install the application
+Step 5: Install the application.